Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-component-details.md

   ...
   entando.json		<= Bundle project descriptor
 ```
->Note: Older names `pageModels` and `contentModels`, for `pageTemplates` and `contentTemplates` respectively, are still supported on Entando 7 but may be phased out in future releases.
+>Note: Older names `pageModels` and `contentModels`, for `pageTemplates` and `contentTemplates` respectively, are still supported on Villanova but may be phased out in future releases.

 ## Assets
 The CMS asset descriptor contains the metadata required for uploading and updating bundle assets.